dtrizna/nebula/README.md

 ## Modelling

-- `modeling/language_model`: code for self-supervised learning from system logs
+- `modeling/fastText`: code for self-supervised embeddings (`fastText`) from system logs
-- `modeling/tradition_nlp`: code for traditional NLP modeling of bash process titles
+- `modeling/traditionNLP`: code for traditional NLP modeling of bash process titles
 - `modeling/tokenizer`: code for tokenizing bash process titles with sentencePiece
+- `modeling/mlm`: code for masked language modelling CNN-Transformer model

 ## To Be Done